 Compensation amounts for a back injury vary widely.
 This is because the injury can have different implications in terms of future ability to work, walk or carry out day-to-day activities.

-However, the figures below give an indication of typical back injury compensation settlements awarded for injury only.
-Once it has been established that you have a valid claim, your solicitor will be able to determine its value.
-They will do this by calculating the value of any associated financial losses (e.g. loss of earnings, medical expenses or travel costs) that you will be also able to recover.
+However, the figures above give an indication of typical back injury compensation settlements awarded for injury only.
+Once they have established you have a valid claim, your solicitor will be able to determine its value.
+They will do this by calculating the value of any associated financial losses (e.g. loss of earnings, medical expenses, or travel costs) that you will be also able to recover.

 When a back injury slows you down, we can help get your claim moving in the fastest possible time.
 Why not contact our injury claim experts and start your back injury claim now?